aws-samples/aws-cloud-and-hybrid-operations-workshop/operational_excellence/episode-01-step-01-manage-ec2.md

 **Which region do you want to store the config in the parameter store?** | ```us-east-1``` **Which AWS credential should be used to send json config to parameter store?** | ```1```

-The CloudWatch agent configuration wizard should then successfully put the config to parameter store using the name **AmazonCloudWatch-linux** and the program will exit.
+The CloudWatch agent configuration wizard should then successfully put the configuration file to parameter store using the name **AmazonCloudWatch-linux** and the program will exit.
 You can now exit the Session Manager session by choosing **Terminate** and then on the **Terminate session** window choosing **Terminate**.

 ### View the configuration file in Parameter Store